bitlabstudio/django-user-media/README.rst

 ``upload_to`` attribute I thought that this might be a candidate for a reusable app.

-This project is experimental.
+__This project is experimental__.
 We are using it on two completely different live projects and will hopefully come up with an implementation that is so generic that it can safely be used by anyone.